 - Ihstsipaitapiiyo-pa – that which gives life, the creator who gives us life.

 Learning is a constant and life-long process that begins when the parents sing to the baby in the womb and continues until death.
-A key aspect of learning is Kakyosin, which means to coming to know by observing with your whole being.
+A key aspect of learning is Kakyosin, which means coming to know by observing with your whole being.
 The purpose of learning is to be a good person, to live a good life.
 There is no separation of teaching, learning, knowledge and context.

 Common phrases about learning

-- Kakyosin isstaokaki’tsotp – observation gives us intelligence knowledge and wisdom (Bastien, 2004).
+- Kakyosin isstaokaki’tsotp – observation gives us intelligence, knowledge, and wisdom (Bastien, 2004).

 - Life is regarded as a constantly unfolding mystery, Iksistska’pinipáítapiiyssin, which may never be fully understood (Crop Eared Wolf, 2007).